Cchhoun/API-Project1/README.md

 # Couch or COVID | Project 1 - Team Reality-Bytes

-"A Data Driven App for Navigating Lockdown with COVID. "
+"A Data Driven App for Navigating the Elements of 2020."

 ## Concept